 Our specific study for this visit was the effect of extreme weather on shingle roofing.
-A number of full scale samples were built and then are now being set into place at the IBHS site.
-Beyond that up to 27 properties throughout Florida have been inspected with a fine tooth comb to document loose shingle tabs usually appearing in just one of the corners of the shingle.
-In addition samples have been taken from certain properties slated for demolition and returned to the lab at UF for further review.
-The plan is to gain an understanding of how a shingle ages both artificially under uv lights as well as under the Florida son and identify the issues that occur in these roofs.
+A number of full-scale samples were built and they are now being set into place at the IBHS site.
+Beyond that up to 27 properties throughout Florida have been inspected with a fine-tooth comb to document loose shingle tabs usually appearing in just one of the corners of the shingle.
+In addition, samples have been taken from certain properties slated for demolition and returned to the lab at UF for further review.
+The plan is to gain an understanding of how a shingle ages both artificially under UV lights as well as under the Florida sun and identify the issues that occur in these roofs.
 This is extremely important as the need to shelter in place barring a flood threat is more and more common with the proliferation of building on the coast and the time necessary to evacuate all of these people combined with the uncertainty of where a storm may actually hit when the order to evacuate is made.